 Let’s talk today about eating a whole foods diet on an ALDI budget and how to save on real foods!
 Note, though, that “whole foods” isn’t capitalized in the title above: They’re very clever to have capitalized (in all senses of the term), but I’m not talking Whole Foods at the moment.

 Those of you who have been around for a few years know that my shopping and cooking and eating patterns have changed dramatically since Mashup Mom first launched back in 2009.
-This year so far I’ve lost 13 pounds (and feel much better!) by cutting most refined sugar and processed foods out of my diet — but have visited capital-W Whole Foods only during their moving sale in January. 😉 So, I thought it might be fun to try to lay out my current thoughts on fitting a lower-case-w whole foods diet into a reasonable budget.
+At the time of this original post in 2017, I’d lost 13 pounds (and felt much better!) by cutting most refined sugar and processed foods out of my diet — but have visited capital-W Whole Foods only during their moving sale in January. 😉 So, I thought it might be fun to try to lay out my current thoughts on fitting a lower-case-w whole foods diet into a reasonable budget.

 You guys know this one?
 The 80/20 rule (also known as the Pareto principle) basically states that, in many cases, about 80% of the effects (or outputs, or value) come from 20% of the causes (or inputs, or activities).
 You’ll see the 80/20 rule pop up in articles on everything from time management to entrepreneurship to happiness to productivity, but here it works as a reasonable rule of thumb for shopping and eating well.